adal347/challenge/README.md

 ```

-After calculate all the characteristics we compare the porcentage of the teams
+After calculate all the characteristics we compare the percentage of the teams
 and see who will win.

 ## Install